 Their second single “If I Die Young” written by Kimberly Perry went 7-times platinum in 2010, leading to The Band Perry earning Best New Artist recognition from both the CMA and ACMs, and “If I Die Young” became the CMA’s 2011 Single and Song of the Year.
 A couple of years later the dark murder ballad “Better Dig Two” co-written by Brandy Clark awakened the early influences of country music’s Gothic past, while the style remained compelling to the present day.
 It also helped launch Brandy Clark’s career.

-The Band Perry won back to back Vocal Duo of the Year award in 2014 from the ACMs.
+The Band Perry won back to back Vocal Duo of the Year awards in 2013 and 2014 from the ACMs.
 In 2015, the brother/sister trio earned their first Grammy Award for their cover of Glen Campbell’s “Gentle On My Mind” written by John Hartford, once again underscoring how this was a band that was capable of bridging the cultural divide in the country music genre.

 Through this time, The Band Perry were steadily building a fervent fan base as well, playing big arena tours opening for Brad Paisley in 2012, and Rascal Flatts in 2013, leading up to their own headlining opportunity on the “We Are Pioneers” tour throughout 2013 and 2014, with Easton Corbin and Lindsey Ell opening for them.
 The nearly 70-date world tour commenced with 20 shows in Europe, included extensive dates throughout Canada, and two primary legs in the United States, with The Band Perry playing to crowds of 3,000-5,500 nightly in mid-sized arenas.